Reading series: how they help your child

 Rainbow Magic by Daisy Meadows (Orchard) Probably the best known reading series, with sub-categories including the Pop Star Fairies, Princess Fairies, Green Fairies and Unicorn Magic and over 10 million copies sold.

 Beast Quest by Alex Blade (Orchard) Bestselling fantasy adventures for children aged six to nine, where the protagonists battle against deadly beasts and wizards.
-Over 60 titles have been published.
+Over 60 titles have been published and a "new generation" Beast Quest with new heroes was published in 2019 (the first title is Beast Quest: New Blood).

 Star Wars Rebels by Lauren Nesworthy (DK) Part of the DK Reads series, Star Wars Rebels is a guided reading series with three levels designed to help young readers who are getting to grips with blending and decoding.